BlackAnon22/BlockChain_Hacking/web3_ctfs/BISC_CTF.md

 - The `changeOwner()` function allows the current owner to transfer ownership of the contract to a new address.
 It takes an address as an argument and checks if the caller is the current owner using a `require` statement.
 If the caller is the owner, the ownership is transferred to the new address; otherwise, the function reverts with the message "Your not owner!!".

+The question now is, how can we get the flag??

+We definitely can't get it using the `opensafe()` function because we aren't the owner of the contract

+Since we have the contract address we can check the owner of the contract